 Since 2016, she taught the courses Architecture of Peace, Spaces of Solidarity, and Exhibit: Designing for Decentralization at the Harvard Graduate School of Design.

 Her research and design work has been published in newspapers and journals including the New York Times, The Guardian, NRC, Haaretz, Volume, Surface, Frame, Metropolis, and exhibited in venues including the UN Headquarter in NYC (2016), Venice Architecture Biennale (2002, 2008, 2016), Experimenta (2011), Het Nieuwe Instituut (2014), The Istanbul Design Biennale (2014), The Israel Digital Art Center (2012), and The Netherlands Architecture Institute (2007).

 Alwine van Heemstra is a media producer.
 She is the owner of WinWin Stories.
 “It is my mission as a media producer to capture great stories and bring these to the right audience.
 I love ‘selling’ true stories that move and motivate people.
 I am a connector and a messenger.
 I have an urge to help people share their ideas and adventures with others.
 When I discovered media as a tool fifteen years ago, I decided to make it my profession.”
-She is on the board of FAST since 2005.

 Willem Velthoven, trained in visual communications and art history, founded and developed Mediamatic as a cultural institution but also as a new media agency and technology developer.
 In the meantime, it has also been a publisher, a restaurant, an Arabic department store and a dating agency.
 Mediamatic is looking into the possibility of becoming a travel service.
 He is fascinated by the development of media culture and social software.
 Currently, he is most interested in developing open social networks as part of public institutions and infrastructure.
 The developments in this field yield enormous potential for the public sector.
-He is in the board of FAST since 2005.